campudus/vertx-session-manager/README.md

 It uses either SharedData maps provided by Vert.x or a MongoDB to save its information, depending on your configuration (see below).

+### Note about using the Session Manager with MongoDB

 If you want to use MongoDB, the [Vert.x MongoDB Persistor](https://github.com/vert-x/mod-mongo-persistor) is required.

+The mongo-persistor module needs to have this [pull request](https://github.com/vert-x/mod-mongo-persistor/pull/22) incorporated, otherwise it will not work with this snapshot version.

 ## Name